 And there was, beneath the professional polish, beneath professional assurance Sal heard too many times from priests lawyers—Menchú cared.

 “I’m sorry,” continued. know this has been shock.
 I know you’re worried your brother.
 So We find him.”

-“One said, “off the in city this.
+“One man,” said, “off the grid, a city this.
 Paying with cash.
 No problem. else you’d like me to while it?
 Elvis?
 Amelia Earhart?”

 “We’re time,” Grace said.
 “We should just knock the door.”